Critical Thinking Definition, Skills, and Examples

 Critical Thinking Skills and Keywords for Resumes, Cover Letters, and Interviews

-Critical thinking is one of the most sought-after skills in almost every industry.
+Critical thinking is one of the most sought-after skills in almost every industry and every workplace.
+What is critical thinking?
 It refers to the ability to analyze information objectively and make a reasoned judgment.

 Why Employers Value Critical Thinking Skills